 Cove base + drain detailing

-What the floor must survive
+What the floor must handle

-• Chemicals: degreasers, sanitizers, acids/alkalis, detergents
+• Chemicals: degreasers, sanitizers, detergents, acids, and alkalis

 What the right system improves